joseluisq/printd/README.md

 ```

 #### print
 Prints the current `HTMLElement`.
-An optional `cssText` is supported to add custom style to the element.
+An optional `cssText` is supported to add custom styles to element.

 Example: